aadi58002/blog/content/blogs/Github-Actions.md

 ```
 #### Creating a Job
 Here is the thing you all been waiting for this is where we write the steps to do thing we want to do like build packages.
 You can read the below like.
-Run the build job ( name of the job ) in the ubuntu-latest Virtual machine.
+Run the job build in the ubuntu-latest Virtual machine.
 ```yaml
 jobs:
   build: